newhavenio/newhavenio-website-deprecated/README.md

 ## Requirements

-The placeholder site is just statically generated assets that are hosted on AWS's S3.

-The site is powered by Gumby 2, a sass-based (and New Haven born) front-end toolkit.
-You'll need to install Sass and Compass to get your environment set up correctly.
+newhaven.io is powered by Gumby 2, a sass-based (and New Haven born) front-end toolkit.
+Gumby 2 utilizes Sass and Compass which you'll need to install to get your environment set up correctly.

 	# install Compass with Ruby gem, this also handles Sass installation
 	$ gem install compass